-Here you will find a growing list of resources relating to engagements between various arts and science disciplines.
-We are continually updating this page, so please check back regularly – and do alert us to any omissions and forthcoming events (A.Mermikides@kingston.ac.uk).
-This resource was created by Shaun May.
+Here you will find a list of resources relating to engagements between various arts and science disciplines.
+This resource was created by Shaun May in 2014.

 The main focus of this resource list is on research emerging from within arts disciplines (broadly speaking, performance, visual arts and music) and from interdisciplinary engagements between these and science disciplines.
 Integrated into these sections are publications from the overlapping and bordering disciplines of applied arts, science humanities (particularly medical humanities) and science communication – more of these will be added in due course.

 The past decade has seen the establishment of a number of UK University-based research centres, networks and projects engaged with various aspects of science-art collaboration, for example: Drawbots (2005-2008), Imagining Autism (2003-2011), Watching Dance,and Performance, Science and Community at University of Exeter, Art: Science and Technology at Central St Martins, Cognition, Kinaesthetics and Performance at Kent and Performance, Science and Creativity.
 A number of these are supported by the AHRC research theme of Science in Culture.

 The growing discipline of science humanities (including the prominent area of medical humanities and that of the philosophy of science) will occasionally look at applied and commercial arts practices.
 There are a number of research centres in the UK and in the US, including: Association of Medical Humanities (see below for their journal, and here for their blog) and the Centre for Humanities and Health at King’s College, and the Centre of Humanities and Health Sciences in California.